ApiLogicServer/Docs/docs/Architecture-Internals.md

 * ODBC Driver: [using `brew` as described here](../install-pyodbc){:target="_blank" rel="noopener"}

-    * Since this is complicated and large, this is *not* part of either ApiLogicServer-dev, or the local installed version of ApiLogicServer
+    * Since this is complicated and potentially not required, this is *not* part of either ApiLogicServer-dev, or the local installed version of ApiLogicServer

 * `pip install pyodbc==4.0.34`